About the Committee

 Following the explosion of British Petroleum’s Deepwater Horizon on April 20th, 2010, the committee held hearings and made recommendations about the status of Canada’s offshore oil and gas exploration and development industry, including the nature of the applicable regulatory regime(s) and Canada’s offshore disaster response capability.

-In the area of environmental protection, the committee conducted a review of the Navigable Waters Protection Act .
-It then tabled a report which included four important recommendations to the federal government.
+In the area of environmental protection, the committee conducted a review of the Navigable Waters Protection Act and made four important recommendations to the federal government.
 The Canadian Environmental Protection Act (1999, c.
-33) RX: Strengthen and Apply Diligently , summarized the committee’s detailed review of the Act by way of two case studies, to help determine how well the Act protected Canadian citizens and the environment.
+33) RX: Strengthen and Apply Diligently, summarized the committee’s detailed review of the Act by way of two case studies, to help determine how well the Act protected Canadian citizens and the environment.